sudeeprp/default-coding/collections.md

 The variable `s` is a collection of 30 characters and can be used as a string.

-In Java, an array of languages can be declared and accessed this way:
+In Java, an array of strings can be declared and accessed this way:

 ```java
 ArrayList<String> languages = new ArrayList<String>(